taquiles/nuagesdr/README.md

 ## Backend

 * Run the following to start the backend application:

 		cd <project_root> # that would be nuagesdr cd nuagesdr
 		python manage.py runserver

 ## Frontend

 * Run the following to start the frontend application:

 		cd <project_root> # that would be nuagesdr cd frontend
 		npm run dev

 ## Run Test on RESP Api endpoint:

 		cd nuagesdr/frontend
 		npm test

+* The following is tests with the above command:

+1. Site is up
+2. REST endpoint is up and returns a JSON file
+3. Retrieves a single record from REST API
+4. Retrieves all records from REST API.